felixarntz/fast-smooth-scroll/readme.txt

 == Description ==

-This plugin takes a no-frills approach to smooth scrolling, providing a fast and performant user experience.
+This plugin takes a **no-frills approach** to smooth scrolling, providing a **fast and performant user experience**.

-Simply enable the plugin, and any anchor links (i.e. links that point to other content on the same page) will provide a smooth scrolling experience rather than abruptly jumping to the destination content.
+**Simply enable the plugin**, and any anchor links (i.e. links that point to other content on the same page) will provide a smooth scrolling experience rather than abruptly jumping to the destination content.

-The plugin relies on the latest smooth scrolling techniques using CSS.
-A very fast and lightweight JavaScript polyfill (<1KB) is included to equally support older browsers, including Internet Explorer.
+The plugin relies on the **latest smooth scrolling techniques using CSS**.
+A very **fast and lightweight JavaScript polyfill (<1KB)** is included to equally support older browsers, including Internet Explorer.
 So you can rest assured this plugin covers your userbase.

 = Why does this plugin exist? =